TStream/bad-code/Coding Tips.md

 ### **Code Grouping:**
 * Certain tasks require more than one line of code.
 In this case it is a good idea to separate these blocks of code with some spaces.
-Adding a short one line comment at the beginning of each block of code can help visual the separation.
+Adding a short one line comment at the beginning of each block of code can help visualize the separation.

 ### **No DRY Code:**
 * DRY = Don’t Repeat Yourself, DIE= Duplication Is Evil